GObject Interfaces

 on an object it will defer to the virtual function of the implementation.

-This is different from overriding a function in native JavaScript classes and interfaces, where the method should be overriden using the original member name.
+This is different from overriding a function in native JavaScript classes and interfaces, where the method should be overridden using the original member name.

 Below is an example implementation of the Gio.ListModel